Meet our board

 Thomas Keneally AO

 An Australian Living Treasure and one of our most successful authors, Tom Keneally is best known for his Booker Prize winning novel Schindler’s Ark, later adapted to Steven Spielberg’s Schlindler’s List which won an Academy Award for Best Picture.
-He has been shortlisted three more times for the Booker, won the Miles Franklin Award, the Prime Minister’s Literary Award, the New South Wales Premier’s Literary Award and the Helmerich Award.
+He has been shortlisted three more times for the Booker, won the Miles Franklin Award, the New South Wales Premier’s Literary Award, Los Angeles Book Prize, the Gold Medal of the University of California and the Helmerich Award.
 Tom co-authored A Country Too Far, a landmark anthology by 27 of Australia’s finest writers which confirms that the experience of seeking asylum – the journeys of escape from death, starvation, poverty or terror to an imagined paradise – is part of the Australian mindset and deeply embedded in our culture.
 Tom has a passionate commitment and deep understanding of why people come to our country seeking safety and protection.

 Hugh Mackay AO

 Australia’s pre-eminent social researcher, Hugh Mackay is internationally recognised for his pioneering work in this area.
-He is the author of nineteen books – twelve in the field of social psychology and ethics, and seven novels.
-His latest book, Australia Reimagined: Towards a more compassionate, less anxious society, was published in 2018.
+He is the author of 22 books – fourteen in the field of social psychology and ethics, and eight novels.
+His latest book, The Kindness Revolution, was published in 2021.
 He delivered the 2017 Gandhi Oration at the University of NSW: The State of the Nation Starts in Your Street.
 Hugh is a Fellow of the Australian Psychological Society and of the Royal Society of NSW, and has been awarded honorary doctorates by five Australian universities.
 He was a newspaper columnist for over 25 years and is a frequent media commentator.
 He is a former deputy chairman of the Australia Council and Chairman of Trustees of Sydney Grammar School.
 He was the inaugural chairman of the ACT Government’s Community Inclusion Board.

 Wendy Sharpe AO

 Wendy Sharpe is one of Australia’s most awarded artists.
 She has won many major national awards, scholarships and prizes including The Archibald Prize, The Sulman Prize and The Portia Geach Memorial Award (twice).
-Major commissions include the olympic pool size mural for Cook and Phillip Park Aquatic Centre, Sydney; Australian Official Artist to East Timor 1999 (the 1st woman since WW2) by the Australian War Memorial, and many others.
-She was a member of the Council of the War Memorial from 2005 to 2013.
+Major commissions include the Olympic pool size mural for Cook and Phillip Park Aquatic Centre, Sydney; Australian Official Artist to East Timor 1999 (the first woman since WW2) from the Australian War Memorial, and many others.
 Wendy has been awarded many international artist residencies including Egypt, Mexico, China, the Arctic, two in Antarctica and two in Paris.
-Her most recent Australian residency was with the State Library of NSW.
-She has held more than 60 solo exhibitions around Australia and internationally.
+In 2019 she travelled to Ethiopia to make work for a fundraising exhibition for Hamlin Fistula Foundation.
+In 2020 she painted the Women’s Empowerment Mural in Newtown and in 2021 the 40m ephemeral mural at Sydney Jewish Museum ‘Where is the little street?’
+In 2022 she had a fundraising exhibition of drawings of shoes for Lou’s Place women’s refuge.
 Her exhibition, ‘Seeking Humanity’, which comprised 39 portraits of people seeking asylum and refugees, made an enormous contribution to the perception of asylum seekers at all levels of society.
-Wendy is a figurative painter.
 Her work has always been about people.
+She has held more than 60 solo exhibitions around Australia and internationally.